Gallery

 The Ninety-Year-Old Map

 Federal appraisers graded American neighborhoods A through D in the late 1930s.
-Lay the grades over today
+Lay the grades over today's census tracts and life expectancy, child mobility, and homeownership still sort by the colors.

 Geospatial analysisChoroplethHealth / mortality data